7 Things To Learn Before You Turn 30

 7. How to Run Your Race

 It is easy to self-compare.
 Your journey will never resemble someone else’s.
 Getting caught up in other people's actions will not allow you to focus on your dreams and aspirations.
 You will lose sight of your goals and dreams.
-It is important to learn to do you early enough and not be swayed by the actions of others.
+It is important to learn to do yourself early enough and not be swayed by the actions of others.
 Your 30s will thank you.